Rami-Sabbagh/MoDev/Engine/GlobalVariables.md

 ## _cKeyTap: **Table**
 Stands for "Console Key Tap", must seperate these to seperate focus.
 Use this for text and console typing.
 Key Tap is used for in-game key presses only.

+## _cKeyInput: **Table**
+Stands for "Console Key Input", must seperate these to seperate focus.
+Use this for text and console typing.
+Key Tap is used for in-game key presses only.

 ## _cKeyPress: **Table**
 Stands for "Console Key Press", must seperate these to seperate focus.
 Use this for text and console typing.
 Key Tap is used for in-game key presses only.